sumitraina07/Student-management-System/README.md

 #### RESTful API:
 The application follows RESTful principles, providing a clear and standardized way to perform CRUD operations via HTTP methods.
 #### SQL Database:
-The project uses a SQL database (such as MySQL) for persistent storage of employee data.
+The project uses a SQL database (such as MySQL) for persistent storage of student data.